-If you are serious enough about beer to purchase or make a kegerator, you are likely not going to have the same beer on tap day after day.
+If you are serious enough about beer to purchase or build a kegerator, you are likely not going to have the same beer on tap day after day.
 The beer you server will have a range of gravities and a range of carbonation levels.
-This calculator should give you the tool to pick a beer line length to fit your needs.
+This beer line length calculator is a tool to pick a beer line length to fit your needs.

 If you are serving homebrewed beer and are unsure as to what CO2 pressure ranges you will need to carbonate and serve your beer, use the Forced Carbonation Calculator.